Project 1 - Early Learning Centre, Sri Lanka

 Weligama is a town on the south coast of Sri Lanka in the Southern Province where the main income for its population is tourism and fishing.
 The area was significantly affected by the tsunami in 2004 with almost 500 deaths and 2,200 houses damaged or washed away.

 Nine out of ten people facing poverty in Sri Lanka live in rural areas.
 Many who live in poverty have no means of escaping it or helping their children to do so and as it is very difficult for the poorest people to save money and protect themselves from shocks like illness or death, the cycle continues.

 Education is free for children from five years old but the expense of uniforms, books, materials, shoes and transport to and from school often means that many children do not attend regularly and if they do they are often taken out of formal education at an early age to help their families make a living.
-In Weligama that living is mainly fishing, the area being famous for its technique of stilt fishing (casting their lines out while balancing on a 20-50 metre pole).
+In Weligama and the surrounding areas, that living is mainly fishing, the area being famous for its technique of stilt fishing (casting lines out while balancing on a 20-50 metre pole).

 Thank you for your support!